 Data and Study Population

 In the cross-sectional study, a sample of 743 respondents’ information was collected through online population-based survey.
 The criteria for including participants were willing to participate, currently being a Malaysian resident, having access to the internet.
-Information involving a person-cantered (?) knowledge, attitude and practices assessment towards COVID-19, were collected using a formal google based questionnaire.
+Information involving the person-cantered knowledge, attitude and practices assessment towards COVID-19 were collected using a formal google based questionnaire.

 Outcome measures